 - Microwave (Quick fix): Pop it in a bowl, cover with a damp paper towel or lid, and microwave in 30-60 second bursts until warm.

-- Oven (Batch method): Preheat to 350ยฐF, toss your succotash in a baking dish, cover with foil, and bake for 15โ20 minutes.
+- Oven (Batch method): Preheat to 350ยฐF, toss your succotash in a baking dish, cover with foil, and bake for 15-20 minutes.

-And thatโs it!
-A colorful, cozy dish thatโs simple enough for weeknights but special enough to show off.
+And that's it!
+A colorful, cozy dish that's simple enough for weeknights but special enough to show off.
 Let me know if you try it, and hey, if you find a way to sneak in buffalo sauce, you better send me a pic!

 Recipe